Four ways the Fed’s interest rate hike could affect you

 2. Slowing business expansion and hiring

 It isn’t just consumers who will be paying more to borrow.
-Businesses are facing higher interest rates too, making it more likely business leaders think twice before taking out new loans for investment or expansion.
+Businesses also are facing higher interest rates, making it more likely business leaders think twice before taking out new loans for investment or expansion.

 “Once interest rates go up, some businesses are going to start saying, ‘Is it worth it?
 Maybe it doesn’t make sense to borrow anymore,'” said Claudia Sahm, a senior fellow at the Jain Family Institute and former Fed economist.
 “That filters down to the labor market, because when businesses don’t invest in new stores or factories, they don’t need as many workers.”

 A pullback in hiring would be a notable turn for the labor market, which has added a record 7 million jobs in the past year.
-Readily-available financing, plus booming demand for products and services have emboldened companies of all types to step up recruitment and hiring.
-But as the cost of borrowing rises — most corporate interest rates are based on the 10-year treasury yield, which is already trending up — that could begin to change.
+Readily available financing, plus booming demand for products and services have emboldened companies of all types to step up recruitment and hiring.
+But as the cost of borrowing rises — most corporate interest rates are based on the 10-year Treasury yield, which is already trending up — that could begin to change.

 It is worth noting, though, that the Fed does not have direct control over supply chain disruptions, which are at the root of many companies’ inflation troubles.
-Economists generally agree that the war in Ukraine and a new round of covid-related shutdowns in China are likely to add new hurdles for businesses.
+Economists generally agree that the war in Ukraine and a new round of covid-related shutdowns in China are likely to add hurdles for businesses.

 There is a risk that higher interest rates could lead to layoffs or jumps in unemployment, which is keeping the Fed from being too aggressive with rate hikes.